Greek Shrimp

 Instructions

-- 4Return the shrimp to the skillet with the tomatoes.
-Stir in the parsley.
+- 5Return the cooked shrimp to the skillet and stir in the fresh parsley until evenly combined.

 Nutrition — Per Serving